Pillow Snob Reviews

 Read the Full ReviewHow It Performed

-A 5.0 out of 10 is not a score we arrive at lightly, and it is not a score that reflects a bad pillow that tried hard and fell short.
-It is a score that reflects a pillow whose reputation has been almost entirely constructed by marketing rather than merit — and when you strip away the branding and actually sleep on the thing night after night, what’s left underneath is a deeply average product with some genuinely frustrating characteristics.
+Firstly, I think a 5.0 out of 10 is not a score that reflects a bad pillow (especially because at the end of the day these are my subjective opinions).
+I believe it is a score that reflects a pillow whose reputation has been almost entirely constructed by marketing rather than merit.
+And in my experience when I strip away the branding and actually sleep on the Coop night after night, what’s left underneath is a deeply average product with some genuinely frustrating characteristics.

-The smell is real, and it is not subtle.
-The Coop Original is filled with shredded memory foam, and from the moment you open the packaging, the off-gassing begins.
-This isn’t a faint new-product smell that fades after a day or two.
-This isn’t just me, many reviews describe it as intense and persistent — the kind of chemical odor that makes you wonder, not unreasonably, what exactly you’re breathing in for eight hours a night.
-For a pillow being marketed as a health-conscious sleep upgrade, this is a significant and uncomfortable irony.
-We’ve written before about the concerns around VOC (volatile organic compound) exposure during sleep, and the Coop Original brings those concerns front and center every single night until the smell finally dissipates — which takes longer than it should and maybe never actually goes away.
+To me the smell is real, and it is not subtle.
+The Coop Original uses shredded memory foam, and from the moment I opened the packaging, the off-gassing began.
+In my opinion this is NOT a faint new-product smell that fades after a day or two.
+And I’m not alone in this complaint, many reviews can be found that negatively describe the smell of the pillow.
+And to me it is the kind of chemical odor that makes you wonder, not unreasonably, what exactly you’re breathing in for eight hours a night.
+For a pillow being marketed as a health-conscious sleep upgrade, I think this is pretty ironic.
+I’ve talked before about the concerns around VOC (volatile organic compound) exposure during sleep, and for me the Coop Original brings those concerns front and center until the smell finally dissipates.
+That exposure may not actually be a problem here but in my experience it is harder to fall asleep smelling it and wondering if it will affect me.

-It runs hot.
-Memory foam, shredded or otherwise, is not a breathable material.
-Heat gets absorbed and retained rather than dispersed, and the Coop Original suffers from this in a way that will be immediately familiar to anyone who has owned a memory foam pillow before.
-If you’re a warm sleeper, or even a neutral sleeper who simply doesn’t want to flip their pillow to the cool side at 2 AM, this is a meaningful quality-of-life issue that compounds every night.
+It runs hot (in my opinion).
+From what I know, memory foam, shredded or otherwise, is not a breathable material.
+Heat gets absorbed and retained rather than dispersed, and in my experience the Coop Original suffers from this in a way that will be immediately familiar to anyone who has owned a memory foam pillow before.
+I think if you’re a warm sleeper, or even a neutral sleeper who simply doesn’t want to flip their pillow to the cool side at 2 AM, this is a meaningful quality-of-life issue.

-You cannot wash the fill.
+You should not wash the filling.
 The cover is machine washable, which Coop will happily tell you.
-What they’re less eager to lead with is that the actual fill — the shredded memory foam that is the entire functional core of this product — cannot be washed.
+But in my experience the shredded memory foam that is the entire functional core of this product cannot be washed.
 Spot clean only.
-For a pillow that is directly contacting your head for a third of your life, this is a hygiene concern that deserves more attention than it typically gets.
+For a pillow that is directly contacting your head for a third of your life, I think this is a hygiene concern that deserves more attention than it typically gets.

 The fill shifts and doesn’t come back.
-Over time, as with any single-chamber pillow relying on loose fill, the material migrates.
-There are no chambers, no internal structure, nothing preventing the fill from redistributing itself however it pleases throughout the night.
-What starts reasonably even gradually becomes uneven, clumped, and inconsistent in ways that directly affect neck support.
+In my opinion, over time, as with any single-chamber pillow relying on loose fill, the material migrates.
+From my experience, there are no chambers, no internal structure, nothing preventing the fill from redistributing itself however it pleases throughout the night in ways that directly affect neck support.

 Who This Pillow Is For

-This is the section where we typically identify the right sleeper for a given pillow.
-The Coop Original makes that exercise unusually difficult, because the defining characteristic of this pillow — its “adjustability” — is positioned as its universal selling point regardless of sleep position, body type, or preference.
+This is the section where I typically identify the right sleeper for a given pillow.
+To me the Coop Original makes that exercise unusually difficult, because the defining characteristic of this pillow (its “adjustability”) is positioned as its universal selling point regardless of sleep position, body type, or preference.

-The honest version of that selling point is this: adjustability here means a zipper and a bag of extra fill.
-You can add fill to raise the loft, or remove fill to lower it.
+Personally, the honest version of that selling point is this: adjustability here means a zipper and a bag of extra fill.
+In my experience, you can add fill to raise the loft, or remove fill to lower it.
 That’s the feature.
 That’s the game changer.
 That’s what thousands of five-star reviews have been written about.
-You are not getting a sophisticated multi-chamber system that adapts to your sleep position.
-You are not getting engineered zones of support.
-You are getting the ability to put more or less stuff inside your pillowcase — something, incidentally, that humans have been doing with pillows for centuries, typically without paying a premium for the privilege.
+From what I have seen, you are not getting a sophisticated multi-chamber system that adapts to your sleep position OR engineered zones of support.
+You are getting the ability to put more or less stuff inside your pillow and in my opinion that something is a fill type that I really do not like.
+(Also, from what I have studied, humans have been stuffing their pillows for centuries, typically without paying a premium for the privilege.)

 What Is It Made Of

 The Coop Original is filled with a proprietary blend of shredded memory foam and microfiber.
-The memory foam is the dominant material and the source of most of the pillow’s problems — the off-gassing, the heat retention, the inability to be properly washed.
-The microfiber blend softens the feel slightly and adds some loft, but it doesn’t meaningfully address the core issues that come with putting shredded memory foam inside a pillowcase and calling it innovation.
+The memory foam is the dominant material and in my opinion the source of most of the pillow’s problems )the off-gassing, the heat retention, the inability to be properly washed).
+The microfiber blend softens the feel and adds some loft, but I believe it doesn’t meaningfully address the core issues that come with putting shredded memory foam inside a pillowcase and calling it innovation.

-The cover is made from a polyester and bamboo-derived viscose blend — soft to the touch and marketed heavily for its breathability.
-And to be fair, the cover itself is fine.
-It’s the one component of this pillow that does its job without complaint.
+The cover is made from a polyester and bamboo-derived viscose blend, which I think is soft to the touch.
+And to be fair, the cover itself is nice.
+It’s the one component of this pillow that does its job without any complaints from me.
 It’s machine washable, it feels pleasant, and it wicks some moisture.
-The cover is not the problem.

-There is a single interior chamber with no structural division, no zoning, and no mechanism preventing the fill from moving freely in whatever direction it chooses throughout the night.
-The “adjustable” fill system consists of a zipper that opens to reveal the fill, and a supplemental bag of additional fill included in the packaging so you can add more if you remove too much.
+As I mentioned, there is a single interior chamber with no structural division, no zoning, and no mechanism preventing the fill from moving freely in whatever direction it chooses (except it being full).
+To me the “adjustable” fill system consists of a zipper that opens to reveal the fill, and a supplemental bag of additional fill included in the packaging so you can add more if you remove too much.
 There is no proprietary technology here.
 There is no engineering breakthrough.
 There is a zipper.
 There is a bag.
-There is shredded memory foam.
+There is shredded memory foam which personally I am not a fan of.

 Final Thoughts

-The Coop Original Adjustable Pillow is, in many ways, the most important review on this site — not because the pillow is exceptional, but because it illustrates something that matters enormously when you’re spending money on sleep: marketing is not the same as performance.
+In my opinion, the Coop Original Adjustable Pillow is, in many ways, the most important review on this site… not because the pillow is exceptional, but because I believe it illustrates something that matters enormously when you’re spending money on sleep: marketing is not the same as performance.

 Coop has done something genuinely masterful in the sleep space.
-They identified a consumer desire — the ability to customize your pillow — gave it a name, a zipper, and an extra bag of fill, and then saturated every review aggregator on the internet with enough five-star ratings to make the pillow appear, at a glance, like the obvious choice.
-And for a long time, it worked.
-It may still be working on the person who searched “best pillow” before finding this site.
+I believe they identified a consumer desire (the ability to customize your pillow) gave it a name, a zipper, and an extra bag of fill, and then marketed it very effectively.
+But I think this pillow is very mid.

-The 5.0 out of 10 is honest.
-It accounts for the fact that this pillow technically functions as a pillow.
-It does not account for the marketing budget, the Amazon reviews, or the number of times the word “adjustable” appears on the packaging.
-A pillow that off-gasses chemicals into your sleeping environment, traps heat, can’t be properly cleaned, and loses its structural integrity over time is a pillow that is working against the very thing you bought it for — better sleep.
+The 5.0 out of 10 is honest from me.
+I believe it accounts for the fact that this pillow technically functions as a pillow.
+But in my experience a pillow that may have off-gassing issues, traps heat, shouldn’t be entirely machine washed, and loses its structural integrity over time is a pillow that is working against the very thing you bought it for… better sleep.

-Bottom line: One of the most successfully marketed pillows on the market and one of the most average sleeping experiences on this site.
-The adjustability is real.
-The revolution is not.
+Bottom line: I think Coop is one of the most successfully marketed pillows on the market and one of the most average sleeping experiences on this site.

 — The Pillow Snob